Science and Sustainability Festival 2021

-Parking on campus: $5 per person
+Parking on campus: $5 per vehicle

 This spring, Bishop Museum is proud to present a day of programming exploring one of the most urgent topics of today – sustainability, more specifically ocean conservation and preservation.
 This year’s theme, Sustainable Seas, will feature safe and socially distanced activities, community partners, and Museum experts, utilizing our 15-acre campus.
 The Science and Sustainability Festival will feature Bishop Museum’s research and natural science collections in the areas of invertebrate zoology, ichthyology, and malacology.
 Our researchers will share some of the work they are engaged in across the Pacific – ranging from deep ocean exploration, new fish species identification, and a snapshot of the over 35,000-specimen invertebrate zoology collection (the only collection in the world dedicated to marine invertebrates).
 Partner organizations include those who are actively engaged in and hard at work with initiatives that promote awareness in the areas of ocean sustainability.